 An overdose of cetrorelix is not expected to produce life threatening symptoms.

 Follow your doctor's instructions about any restrictions on food, beverages, or activity.

 Get emergency medical help if you have signs of an allergic reaction: hives or rash; cough, difficult breathing; feeling light-headed; swelling of your face, lips, tongue, or throat.

-Some women using this medicine develop a condition called ovarian hyperstimulation syndrome (OHSS), especially after the first treatment.
+Some women using Cetrotide develop a condition called ovarian hyperstimulation syndrome (OHSS), especially after the first treatment.
 OHSS can be a life threatening condition.